noahehall/multicloud/providers/aws/services/Storage/ebs.md

   - lifecycle policies: fast snapshot restore settings
   - cross-Region copy rules
   - tags: automatically assigned to the snapshots or AMIs that are created

+#### Fast Snapshot Restore (FSR)

+- create a volume from a snapshot that is fully initialized at creation, eliminating the latency when accessing it for the first time
+- must be explicitly enabled per snapshot per AZ; else the volume is lazy loaded with data from the snapshot
+- enable up to 50 snapshots for FSR per Region.
+  - applies to snapshots that you own and snapshots that are shared with you
+- volume creation credits
+  - Volumes created from an FSR-enabled snapshot are fully initialized.
+  - there are limits on the number of volumes that can be created with immediate full performance.
+    - A single volume create operation consumes a single credit.
+    - The number of credits is a function of the FSR-enabled snapshot size.
+    - Credits refill over time.
+    - The maximum credit bucket size is 10.
+    - credits are not shared between snapshots

 ### volume types